 - SMILE AND HAVE FUN!
 Everyone is cheering for you!

 The Squamish Youth Tri uses Karelo for registration.
-The 2022 registration is open until April 30th.
-REGISTRATION FOR THE 2022 EVENT IS NOW CLOSED.
+The 2023 registration opens on February 14th, and will remain open until April 30th.

 Earlybird registration pricing ($30 for first registration, and $25 for siblings) is in effect until March 31st, at which point the price increases to to the regular price.